A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Defense Mechanisms

 Since adversarial examples are produced by introducing unnatural patterns into point clouds, we can apply transformations that remove such patterns to defend the 3D detectors from attacks.
-In this paper, we study the following 9 defense methods and verify their effectiveness on the adversarial attacks towards 3D object detectors in Section~\ref{sec:eval_defense}. \begin{itemize} \item \textbf{Adversarial training}~\citep{goodfellow2014explaining}, one of the most studied defenses against adversarial attacks, improves the robustness of models against specific attacks by augmenting the training set with corresponding adversarial examples.
+In this paper, we study the following 9 defense methods and verify their effectiveness on the adversarial attacks towards 3D object detectors in Section~\ref{sec:eval_defense}. \begin{itemize} \item[$\bullet$] \textbf{Adversarial Training.} It is one of the most studied defenses against adversarial attacks~\citep{goodfellow2014explaining}, improving the robustness of models against specific attacks by augmenting the training set with corresponding adversarial examples.

-\item \textbf{Simple transformation}.
+\item[$\bullet$] \textbf{Simple Transformation}.
 We apply flipping, scaling, and rotation to point clouds as defense methods.
 The final detection results are derived by applying a contrary transformation to the output of models.

-\item\textbf{Gaussian noise.} The location of each point is perturbed by values randomly drawn from a Gaussian distribution.
+\item[$\bullet$] \textbf{Gaussian Noise.} The location of each point is perturbed by values randomly drawn from a Gaussian distribution.

-\item\textbf{Quantification.} The coordinates of point cloud data in centimeters are quantized as integers that can mitigate the small variations in coordinates of points.
+\item[$\bullet$] \textbf{Quantification.} The coordinates of point cloud data in centimeters are quantized as integers that can mitigate the small variations in the coordinates of points.

-\item\textbf{Data augmentation.} We study the effectiveness of part-aware data augmentation (PA-AUG)~\citep{choi2021part} for improving the robustness of detectors against adversarial attacks.
+\item[$\bullet$] \textbf{Data Augmentation.} We study the effectiveness of part-aware data augmentation (PA-AUG)~\citep{choi2021part} for improving the robustness of detectors against adversarial attacks.

-\item\textbf{Random sampling.} We can obtain a subset of points where each point is chosen randomly with the same probability.
+\item[$\bullet$] \textbf{Random Sampling.} We can obtain a subset of points where each point is chosen randomly with the same probability.

-\item \textbf{KNN-based denoising.} The point clouds are first categorized into several clusters.
-According to the sigma rule, the point is considered as outlier and removed if it is not within 3 times the standard deviation of distance distribution from the center of cluster~\citep{carrilho2018statistical}. \end{itemize}
+\item[$\bullet$] \textbf{KNN-based Denoising.} The point clouds are first categorized into several clusters.
+According to the sigma rule, the point is considered an outlier and removed if it is not within 3 times the standard deviation of distance distribution from the center of cluster~\citep{carrilho2018statistical}.